 I’m sure there are better options, but this one works just fine.

-On the end mounted to the ceiling (right side of image above), we simply created a loop, then tightly wrapped twine around the loop to secure.
+Back to the rope option – on the end mounted to the ceiling (right side of the image above), we simply created a loop, then tightly wrapped twine around the loop to secure.

 With the curtain OFF, this is what the rod looks like.